Tagg, A. The Hidden Curriculum – Empathy, Don't Forget the Bubbles, 2017. Available at:

 It is certainly possible to unlearn it.
 A number of studies have pointed out a drop in empathy levels in medical students from their pre-clinical years to their years of patient exposure and then their time as junior doctors.
 We’ve all been exposed to cynical junior staff who dehumanize their patients, perhaps as a self-protective coping mechanism.
 If it can be unlearned it can certainly be bolstered by the right teaching.

 But isn’t empathy an intrinsic personality trait or is it something else?

-Certainly Krasner and colleagues thought so and set out to prove it.
-They instituted a formal mindfulness programme for a group of primary care physicians.
-It encompassed formal mindfulness meditation, narrative medicine and appreciative enquiry.
-By using such methods they found an overall increase in physician empathy scores at the end of the programme, coupled with an overall increase in physician sense of wellbeing.
+Certainly, Krasner and colleagues thought so and set out to prove it.
+They instituted a formal mindfulness program for a group of primary care physicians.
+It encompassed formal mindfulness meditation, narrative medicine, and appreciative inquiry.
+By using such methods they found an overall increase in physician empathy scores at the end of the program, coupled with an overall increase in physician sense of wellbeing.
 Whilst it was not a rigorously conducted randomized controlled trial it does lead one to hope.

 An interesting article that I suggest you all read from the Annals of Internal Medicine helps us with some of the language we should use.
 Beyond active listening (using those little sounds that we make – Umm, Uh-hur) there are other ‘tricks’ we can employ.

 Framing – “Let’s see if I have this right…sounds like what you are telling me is…”